I’m back with another installment of testing pound cakes for you!! It’s such. a. hard. job! But, seriously, a job that needs to be done.

 - Ground cinnamon

 For the glaze

 - Heavy cream, more if needed for a pourable consistency

 My most favorite recipe to make is pound cakes.
 I’ve made hundreds and shared over 30 with you.
 (You can find the recipes here, Pound Cake Series.)
 I do recommend you read How to Bake the Perfect Pound Cake as well as How to Calibrate your Oven to get the very best results for your pound cake baking.

-Peanut Butter Glazed Banana Pound Cake Baking Tips
+Butter Glazed Banana Pound Cake Baking Tips